Tien96ng/tacoma-local-business-api/README.md

 ---

 ## _Description_ 📃
 An API that functions as a current directory for Local Businesses from in Tacoma, Washington.
-It utilizes RESTful principles and has integrated authentication to keep the API Read-Only for all users except administrators.
-The user is able to see the in-use version of the API when using Postman or any API Viewer.
+It utilizes RESTful principles and has integrated authentication via JWT Bearer to keep the API Read-Only for all users except administrators.
+The user is able to see / use the GET method to fetch API JSON data when using Postman or any API Viewer.

 ---